 - Multidisciplinary or Interdisciplinary Studies, Other

 - Science, Technology, and Society, General

 - Sociology, General

 - Work and Family Studies

 A fraud analyst investigates accounts and transactions to uncover illegal behaviors.
-Duties of a fraud analyst include identifying trends and vulnerabilities, designing countermeasures to prevent fraud and working with engineering teams to develop and test new tools.
-Fraud analysts may also gather relevant data for review teams.
+Fraud analysts are crucial in the detection and prevention of fraudulent activity.
+An understanding of economics, psychology, and law can be helpful in this line of work.
+Duties include identifying trends and vulnerabilities, designing countermeasures to prevent fraud, working with engineering teams to develop and test new tools, and gathering relevant data for review teams.

 Those who have obtained a master's degree in criminology may find job opportunities as criminologists, professors, or fraud analysts, among others.
 Professors will approach the topic from a more theoretical level, while fraud analysts and criminologists will be more hands-on in the prevention and detection of illegal behaviors.